-For each of the earning rule types, you can choose to either create a basic rule that gives a fixed amount of points or a more advanced rule that adds points proportionally in a given context.
+For each earning rule type, you can create either a basic rule that gives a fixed amount of points or a more advanced rule that adds points proportionally in a given context.

 Next, add or unset metadata for an earning rule.